llm-bible/llm-bible.github.io/_publications/shaikh2024aligning.markdown

 bibkey: shaikh2024aligning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.00888"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Few-Shot', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'In-Context Learning']
+tags: ['Fine-Tuning', 'Efficiency and Optimization', 'RAG', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Language models are aligned to emulate the collective voice of many, resulting in outputs that align with no one in particular.
 Steering LLMs away